View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 Creates or updates a logical delivery destination.

 A delivery destination is an Amazon Web Services resource that represents an Amazon Web Services service that logs can be sent to.
-CloudWatch Logs, Amazon S3, and Firehose are supported as logs delivery destinations.
+CloudWatch Logs, Amazon S3, and Firehose are supported as logs delivery destinations and X-Ray as the trace delivery destination.

 To configure logs delivery between a supported Amazon Web Services service and a destination, you must do the following: